 The Pyramex I-Force Safety Glasses/Goggles is a good choice for all-encompassing and affordable eyewear.
 This eyewear comes in various anti-fog lens and strap options is military ballistic-rated, and is affordable.

 What If I Wear Prescription Glasses?

-Prescription eyeglass wearers should look for eye protection that fits over your glasses or can accommodate prescription inserts or lens carriers.
+Prescription eyeglass wearers should look for eye protection that fits over their glasses or can accommodate prescription inserts or lens carriers.
 Unfortunately, the vast majority of regular prescription eyewear is NOT safety rated, let alone capable of protecting one’s eyes against rubber bullets.
 An impact with a rubber bullet would be disastrous!

 The Pyramex Capstone Ballistic Safety Goggle is an affordable fit-over goggle option.
 These goggles are ballistic-rated and can fit over prescription eyewear.

-Ballistic-rated OTG safety glasses such as the Elvex OVR-Spec II and Edge OSSA OTG are both economical options for Rx wearers.
+Ballistic-rated OTG safety glasses such as the Elvex OVR-Spec II and Edge OSSA OTG are economical options for Rx wearers.

 Why Can’t I Wear Regular Safety Glasses?

 Rubber bullets are potentially dangerous to any part of your body, especially your eyes and face.
 In the case of rubber bullets, you will likely come into contact with other potential dangers to your eyes, such as tear gas, dust, etc. This is why we recommend a ballistic-rated safety goggle, as they are typically best fitted for impact resistance, comfort, and versatility in strenuous activity.
 While certified to protect your eyes against industrial hazards, regular safety glasses are not ballistic-rated.
 Therefore, they may not fully protect you against the impact of a heavier, faster-moving projectile like a rubber bullet.